HMT and Pain Management

 What is HMT?

 HMT, or Hanson Muscle Therapy, is an advanced manual therapy which is very effective in treating various types of pain that originate from muscular imbalances.
-Muscular imbalances are the target of HMT, which are caused by the uneven pulling on joints and limbs.
+HMT targets muscular imbalances, caused by the uneven pulling on joints and limbs.
 The site of the muscular imbalance is the site of greatest tension, which the practitioner will target to provide immediate relief and promote better function.
 HMT also uses acupressure techniques to help release tension from trigger/acupoints.
 It combines healing manual practices of the west and of the east.

 How does HMT work?

-The practitioner will find the point of greatest tension by assessing the results from a range of motion assessment, postural evaluation, and specific muscle length testing.
+The practitioner will find the point of greatest tension.
+They do so by assessing the results from a range of motion assessment, postural evaluation, and specific muscle length testing.
 This way the practitioner can detect which muscles are contracted, or shortened, and where most of the tension is held.

 The excessive accumulation of tension, in turn, leads to the hypersensitivity of myofascial reflex points, also known as acupoints or ashi-points.
 The science behind these reflex points is that they act as circuit breakers that can be overloaded with tension from muscular imbalances and other stresses.
 When the reflex points are overloaded they cause local or referred pain, which can progress to chronic pains and place more stress on other reflex points, further aggravating the problem.